Revised August 14, 2021

 A landfill at best is like a mad chemistry experiment to find out what happens to a mixture of random and often toxic chemicals.

 Rain water would dissolve all of this mess in the old dumps.
 Nasty stuff would leach out into nearby streams or the ground water.
-Now we have leachate collection systems.
+Now we have leachate collection systems, but they don’t work perfectly.

 Landfills also produce methane.
-It’s a potent greenhouse gas.
-It’s also a fire and explosion hazard.
+Not only is it a potent greenhouse gas, it’s also a fire and explosion hazard.
 Natural gas is methane.
 In principle, we could capture it and use it.
 In practice, it’s just flared off.
-Burning it wastes it, but at least it’s less environmentally harmful than just letting it escape into the atmosphere.
+Burning off methane wastes it, but at least it’s less environmentally harmful than just letting it escape into the atmosphere.

 The trouble with incinerators (waste to energy)

-The process of burning anything produces produces gasses, ash, and small particulate matter, all toxic.
-The current generation of incinerators is much more efficient than earlier ones when it comes to keeping harmful gasses out of the atmosphere.
+The process of burning anything produces gases, ash, and small particulate matter, all toxic.
+The current generation of municipal solid waste incinerators much more efficiently keeps harmful gasses out of the atmosphere.

 A lot of our trash is potentially valuable and ought to be recycled.
 Maybe some day it will become economically feasible to mine old landfills to recover it.
 In incinerators, though, it literally goes up in smoke.